vpavlenko/rawl/README.md

 - these languages most likely don't blend within a single track, but may well go together in different levels of the same game
 - other world language are absent: hemitonic pentatonics, gamelan, maqamat. all tunings are 12-edo

+Another hypothesis is that Chinese developers largely used Chinese traditional pentatonic-based tonic-ambiguos language with guzheng imitations, disregarding the game content.
+(Or did they describe it in their own language, which I as a Westerner don't understand?)